What is Baby Doge? What to know about the ‘son of dogecoin’ cryptocurrency

 The tweet helped to send the Baby Doge cryptocurrency up 5%.
 But you could be forgiven for never having heard of Baby Doge before.
 So just what is this new cryptocurrency?
 Here’s what you need to know.

 - What is Baby Doge?
-It’s yet another meme cryptocurrency whose owners are hoping to get rich from overnight.
+It’s yet another meme cryptocurrency whose owners are hoping to get rich overnight.

 - Is Baby Doge related to Dogecoin?
 In name only.
 Baby Doge bills itself as the “Son of Doge.”
-In other words, it’s hoping to benefit from the hype dogecoin as garnered this year.
+In other words, it’s hoping to benefit from the hype that dogecoin has garnered this year.
 As the coin’s official website explains, “Baby Doge Coin has learned a few tricks and lessons from his meme father, Doge.
 A new crypto birthed by fans & members of the Doge Coin online community.
 Baby Doge seeks to impress his father by showing his new improved transaction speeds & adorableness.
 He is Hyper-deflationary with an integrated smart staking system built in to reward you, so more baby doge coins are being automatically added to your wallet each transaction.”

 - What is Baby Doge’s ticker?
 DOGEUSD.